KhronosGroup/KTX-Software/BUILDING.md

 Copy the results of your build to the appropriate place under the `other_lib` directory.

+### OpenGL ES Emulator for Windows

+To build the complete MSVS lsolution on Windows and run the OpenGL ES version of the load tests an OpenGL ES emulator is needed.
+The generated projects work with the ARM Mali emulator.
+Install that before trying to build on Windows.

+Builds can be modified to work with any of the maor emulators; Adreno, Mali or PowerVR.
+To use a different emulator change the selection at the bottom of `gyp_include/config.gypi' and regenerate the projects.
+If you want to run the load tests for OpenGL ES 1.1 you will need to use Imagination Technologies' PowerVR emulator.

 ### GYP

 All the builds use project or make files generated with a modified version